ntop/ntopng/doc/src/plugins/flow_status_definitions.rst

      }

-This file returns a Lua table with four keys.
+This file returns a Lua table with five keys.
 An alert is associated to :code:`status_blacklisted`, so both keys :code:`alert_severity` and :code:`alert_type` must be specified.
 Key :code:`alert_type` indicates the alert which is going to be triggered is :code:`alert_flow_blacklisted`. ntopng retrieves the alert definition as there is an alert definition file `alert_flow_blacklisted.lua <https://github.com/ntop/ntopng/tree/dev/scripts/plugins/blacklisted/alert_definitions/alert_flow_blacklisted.lua>`_.

 The :code:`i18n_description` is assigned to the :code:`local function formatBlacklistedFlow`. ntopng will call this function to generate the description of the status.
 The function takes care of producing a formatted, localized output.